shijuvar/shijuvar/active_masterclass.md

 **Q: Does a certificate provide after completing the Masterclass?**

 **A:** No. The objective of the Masterclass is to provide a deep insight on Go programming language, but not about providing certificates.
+The trainer don't even believe in professional certifications, but emphasize in in-depth knowledge and the capability of writing idiomatic code that can only be applied in real-world projects.

 **Q: I would like to join the Masterclass Professional Go, with a lot of baggages from my previous background, and thus I would like to learn Go by comparing with my previous experiences, which I have had with different programming languages.
 Can I join in the Masterclass?**